Culture-historical archaeology: Nationalism and racialism

-The rise of European nationalism in the 19th century would play a key role in the development of culture-historical archaeology.
+The rise of European nationalism in the 19th century played a key role in the development of culture-historical archaeology.

 Bruce Trigger also argued that the development of culture-historical archaeology was in part due to the rising tide of nationalism and racism in Europe, which emphasised ethnicity as the main factor shaping history.
 Such nationalistic sentiment began to be adopted within academic disciplines by intellectuals who wished to emphasise solidarity within their own nations - in the face of social unrest caused by industrialization - by blaming neighbouring states.
 Under such a nationalist worldview, people across Europe came to see different nationalities - such as the French, Germans and English - as being biologically different from one another, and it was argued that their behaviour was determined by these racial differences as opposed to social or economic factors.

-Having been inspired and influenced by European nationalism, in turn, culture-historical archaeology would be utilised in support of nationalist political causes.
+Having been inspired and influenced by European nationalism, in turn, culture-historical archaeology was utilised in support of nationalist political causes.
 In many cases, nationalists used culture-historical archaeological interpretations to highlight and celebrate the prehistoric and ancient past of their ancestors, and prove an ethnic and cultural link to them.
 As such, many members of various European nations placed an emphasis on archaeologically proving a connection with a particular historical ethnicity, for instance the French often maintained that they were the ethnic and cultural descendants of the ancient Gauls, whilst the English did the same with the Anglo-Saxons and the Welsh and Irish with the Celts, and archaeologists in these countries were encouraged to interpret the archaeological evidence to fit these conclusions.

 One of the most notable examples of a nationalist movement utilising culture-historical archaeology was that of the Nazi Party, who obtained power in Germany in 1933 and established a totalitarian regime that emphasised the alleged racial supremacy of the German race and sought to unify all German speakers under a single political state.
 The Nazis were influenced by the culture-historical ideas of Kossinna, and used archaeology to support their claims regarding the behaviour of prehistoric Germans, in turn supporting their own policies.